Protect Rights of Conscience and Religious Liberty

-- Contact your Representative by phone.
-Call the U.S. Capitol switchboard at: 202-224-3121, or call your Representative’s local office.
-Additional contact info can be found on Representatives’ web sites at: www.house.gov.
+- Contact your Representative and Senators by phone.
+Call the U.S. Capitol switchboard at 202-224-3121, or call their local offices.
+Members’ mailing addresses may be found at www.house.gov or www.senate.gov

-Under the new health care law, the U.S. Department of Health and Human Services (HHS) requires most health plans to cover “preventive services for women,” including services that many citizens find objectionable for moral and religious reasons.
-These objectionable services include sterilization, FDA-approved birth control (such as the IUD, Depo-Provera, ‘morning-after’ pills, and the abortion-inducing drug Ella), and “education and counseling” to promote these to all “women of reproductive capacity,” including minor girls.
-The HHS mandate allows only a very narrow exemption for a “religious employer.”
+The contraceptive/abortifacient mandate: Under the ACA, the U.S. Department of Health and Human Services requires most health plans to cover “preventive services for women,” including drugs and procedures that many citizens find objectionable for moral and religious reasons.
+These objectionable items include sterilization, FDA-approved birth control (such as the IUD, Depo-Provera, “morning-after” pills, and the abortion-inducing drug Ella), and “education and counseling” to promote these to all “women of reproductive capacity,” including minor girls.
+Religious organizations offering education, health care and charitable services do not qualify for the rule’s very narrow exemption for a “religious employer.”

 Abortion coverage mandate: On August 22, 2014, the California Department of Managed Health Care ordered all health plans under its jurisdiction, including those provided by churches and other religious institutions to their employees, to provide coverage for all abortions.
 Similar proposals have emerged in other states.
 In theory, current federal law forbids such discrimination, but the law has deficiencies that could allow California to evade the law or challenge it in court—and it does not allow the victims of discrimination to go to court to defend their own rights.